marlietandoc/lol_analysis/README.md

 Below I summarize some of the main findings.

 ## Preferences in champion mains
 I selected the top 3 most mastered champions (mains) for each of the 14343 summoners in the dataset I curated.
 I then examined how often certain champions co-occured (were correlated) as mains across players.
 That is, for each champion I got a number for how often that champion was mained with all other champions across all players in the dataset.
+I then could examine which champions most frequently co-occured with maining another champion.

 I chose 8 champs to visualize some of these insights (left).
 This shows if you play Yasuo you are likely to also play Zed, Yone, Akali, but not Lux.
 Not all champions had super strong correlations with other champions.
-So I also visualized (right) the champion pairs that had the strongest and weakest correlations as being mained together.
-For example, being a Yuumi main often co-occured with being a Lulu main.
-But if Yasuo main were unlikely to be a Lux main.
+So I also visualized (right) the champion pairs that had the strongest and weakest correlations.
+For example, being a Yuumi main very often co-occured with being a Lulu main.
+But a Yasuo main were unlikely to be a Lux main.

 ![sample visualization](graphics/side_by_side.png)

 ## Visualizing champion mains as a network
-Another way to visualize this data is as a network.
+Another way to visualize this data is as a network, which can represent complex patterns by indicating relationship between items (in this case champions).
 Below I visualized champions that had strong connections with other champions (were often mained together).
-Connections indicate a strong relationship between champions (those champions were frequently mained together).
+Connections indicate a strong relationship between those champions (those champions were frequently mained together).
 Because the network nodes (circles) are force-directed, the distance between champions also reflects how often those champions are to be mained together.
-You can see groups that  emerge from this mastery data which seem to reflect champion playstyles (e.g. assassins cluster, support cluster, etc.).
-You can also see some neat connections between these clusters such as the champions with pulls (Thresh/Blitz/Pyke) being frequently mained together.
-But with Pyke having more direct connections with the assassin cluster.
+You can see how groups of champions seem to emerge from this mastery data which is reflecting champion playstyles (e.g. assassins cluster, support cluster, ADC cluster).
+You can also see some interesting connections between these clusters.
+For example, champions with pulls (Thresh/Blitz/Pyke) are frequently mained together, but Pyke (due to being an assassin) has more direct connections with the assassin cluster.

 ![sample visualization](graphics/network.png)

 ## How many different champions do summoners play?
 I was also interested in how many champions people play overall (i.e. how small or big their champion pool is).
 As a preliminary analysis, I examined how many unique champions were played in the 30 most recent ranked matches for 1063 summoners.
-You can see that there is a pretty big range in how many champions people play, but most summoners play around 5-10 unique champions (at least in their 30 most recent ranked games).
+You can see that there is a pretty wide range in how many champions people play, but most summoners play around 5-10 unique champions (at least in their 30 most recent ranked games).
+There were at least a few players who played the same champion every game (one-tricks).

 ![sample visualization](graphics/histogram.png)

 ## Where to find stuff
-- My code chunks I used to request data from Riot API can be found[here](/riot_api_fetch).
+- My code chunks I used to request data from Riot API can be found [here](/riot_api_fetch).
 Code is heavily based on this helpful [tutorial](https://rpubs.com/WallabyKingdom/riot-api) and modified to curate the data I needed
 - Curated data from Riot API can be found in the folders: [mastery_data](/mastery_data) and [match_data](/match_data)
 - Analysis scripts can be found in [mastery_analysis.Rmd](/mastery_analysis.Rmd) and [match_analysis.Rmd](/match_analysis.Rmd).
 RMarkdown-generated output (including additional visualizations) can be found in the respective .html files or viewed here: ([mastery](https://htmlpreview.github.io/?https://github.com/marlietandoc/lol/blob/main/mastery_analysis.html), [match](https://htmlpreview.github.io/?https://github.com/marlietandoc/lol/blob/main/match_analysis.html))